yashumayank/FastNeo/README.md

 `run_neoepitopes.sh [optional arguments] {input prefix}`

 The `optional arguments` provide an interface to customize some of the heuristics that are used to maximize the signal to noise ratio in the stranded RNAseq data.
-The only required parameter is the `input prefix`, and paired end RNA-seq data must be in two fastq files that are named as`input prefix_1.fastq` and `input prefix_2.fastq`.
+The only required parameter to run the command is the `input prefix`, and the paired end RNA-seq data must be in two fastq files that are named as `input prefix_1.fastq` and `input prefix_2.fastq`.

-The following commandcan be run to detect only IEDB/TSNAdb neoepitopes and skip the gene fusions:-
+The following command can be used to detect only IEDB/TSNAdb neoepitopes and skip the gene fusions:-

 `runEpitopeDB_neoepitopes.sh [optional arguments] {input prefix}`